1)

 4.

-Question (cont.): Whereas if it inserted the one that is by the Peres or the Ozniyah and not mentioned the nineteen birds, we would have thought that it is only a bird with one Si'man it is forbidden, but with two or three it is permitted; and that explains why both are necessary.
+Question (cont.): Whereas if it inserted the one that is by the Peres or the Ozniyah and not mentioned the nineteen birds, we would have thought that it is only a bird with one Si'man that is forbidden, but with two or three it is permitted; and that explains why both are necessary.

 åìòåìí ðéìó îñéîï äéçéãé ãàéúéä áôøñ àå áòæðéä, åìà ãîé ëìì ìàåúí é"è âåôééäå äéúøéí òì äùðéí ãäí ùåéí ëåìí?